Find Function Roots With Iteration and Convergence

 Limitations & Assumptions

-• Convergence Not Guaranteed: Newton-Raphson may diverge, oscillate, or converge to unexpected roots depending on the initial guess and function behavior.
-The method requires a good initial guess near the root and may fail if the derivative is near zero.
+• Convergence Not Guaranteed: Newton-Raphson can diverge, oscillate, or find unexpected roots depending on the initial guess and function shape.
+Bisection requires a valid sign-change bracket.

-• Single Root Per Run: These methods find one root at a time, typically the root closest to your initial guess (Newton) or within your specified interval (Bisection).
-Functions with multiple roots require multiple runs with different starting conditions.
+• One Root Per Run: These methods find a single root.
+Functions with multiple roots require separate runs with different starting conditions to locate each.

 Sources & References